Maps4HTML/web-map-doc/docs/other-elements/map-a.md

 ---

 In this section we'll learn about the `<map-a>` element.
-This element allows you to wrap parts of coordinates and feature types entirely, changing the interaction of whatever is wrapped.
+This element allows you to wrap parts of coordinates and feature types entirely, changing the interaction of the location/area that is wrapped.
+When a feature is wrapped it places a blue outline that is 1 pixel wide around the feature, that lets the user know it's a "linked feature".

 ## Attributes